HIV/AIDS for Florida Healthcare Professionals

 - Place a written statement of objection signed by the woman each time she refuses required testing in her medical record specifying which tests were refused

-- If the woman refuses to sign the statement, document the refusal in the medical record; no testing shall occur for the infections specified in the refusal statement of objection
+- If the woman refuses to sign the statement, document the refusal in the medical record; and no testing shall occur for the infections specified in the refusal statement of objection

-(FL DoS, 2020)
+(FL DOS, 2020)

 CORRECTIONAL POPULATIONS

-Florida Statute 381.004(2) mandates that the department shall perform an HIV test on an inmate within 60 days prior to the inmate’s presumptive release date from prison.
 Those who test positive are to be provided special transitional assistance, which must include:

 - Education on preventing transmission of the virus to others and on the importance of follow-up care and treatment